definevalue/SpaceTime/README.md

     - MONGO_URI: an uri that connects to a mongo database
     - PORT: the port that the backend runs on (Ex.
 3001)
     - JWT_SECRET: any string to authenticate user
+    - ORIGIN: hosts that the backend accepts requests from (Ex. http://localhost:3000)
 - run command: npm run dev
 - the backend is now on localhost:3001